Double Chocolate Chip Bacon Cookies are a delicious sweet and savory treat. Chocolate cookie studded with chocolate chips and crispy smoky bacon.

 I had some left over applewood slab bacon and I knew it was time to stick them in some cookie dough and bake it up.
 With fingers crossed, I went for it…

-Let’s start this recipe off right by first cooking up six slices of bacon.
+Let’s start this recipe off right by first cooking up 6 slices of thick cut applewood bacon.
 When they’re fully cooked and crispy, let them drain on a few sheets of paper towel.
-FYI: I chose applewood bacon for two reasons: a) I already had it on hand. b) I thought the smoky-ness would be PHENOMINAL with the chocolate… and it is.
+FYI: I chose applewood bacon for two reasons: a) I already had it on hand. b) I thought the smoky-ness would be PHENOMENAL with the chocolate… and it is.

-Next add the baking soda, kosher salt and give it a whisk so everything is soft and there isn’t a single lump in sight.
+Next add the 3/4 teaspoon baking soda, 1/4 teaspoon kosher salt and give it a whisk so everything is soft and there isn’t a single lump in sight.

-Then throw two sticks of room temperature butter into the bowl of your mixer.
+Then throw 2 sticks of room temperature butter into the bowl of your mixer.

-Next, measure one and a half cups of sugar… just make sure there isn’t any sugar-boulders that will fall out and create an even larger mess on your already extremely messy work-space.
+Next, measure 1-1/2 cups of sugar… just make sure there isn’t any sugar-boulders that will fall out and create an even larger mess on your already extremely messy work-space.

 Now go on and add the sugar in with the butter…